Disha Gupta

 5. SaaS lifecycle management and operations: Organizations use SaaS management tools to manage the end-to-end SaaS deployment and retirement lifecycle.

-Key Features Of SaaS Management Platforms
+Key Features of SaaS Management Platforms

 Before implementing a SaaS management platform in your organization, identify the capabilities that will help prove the need and impact of your software investments.
 Most end-to-end SaaS management platforms include features like: